vigneshjraju/vigneshjraju/README.md

-- 🌱 I’ve completed  **Full-stack web developement and am currently learning Blockchain Technology.**
+- 🌱 I’ve completed  **Full-stack web developement and recently finished a Blockchain specialization, currently advancing into Hyperledger development.**

 <!-- - 👨‍💻 All of my projects are available at <a href="https://vjr5.wordpress.com/">vjr5.wordpress.com </a> -->